DPGAlliance/DPG-Standard/README.md

 [The Standard](standard.md) is currently at version 1.0, published on Sept.
 15, 2020.

+## 👍 Endorsements

+The Standard is endorsed by [a growing list](endorsement.md) of open source, open content and open data advocacy and advancement experts.
+Endorsement means agreement with the standard for Digital Public Goods set out through the indicators, and a willingness to have your name and title publicly listed as having contributed to and endorsing the standard.

+Add yours by editing the [file](endorsement.md), and submitting a Pull Request.

 ## 🤗 Code of Conduct

 The Digital Public Goods Alliance is dedicated to building a welcoming, diverse and safe community.
 We expect everyone participating in the Digital Public Goods Alliance community to abide by our [**Code of Conduct**](CODE_OF_CONDUCT.md).
 Please read it.
 Please follow it.
 In the Digital Public Goods Alliance, we work hard to build each other up and create amazing things together. 💪💜

-## 👍 Acknowledgements
+## 🙏 Acknowledgements

-Thank you to the following individuals and organizations for their contribution to version 1.0:

-**Individuals** (sorted alphabetically by last name)

-* Matt Germonrez ([@germonprez](https://github.com/germonprez)) - Professor, College of Information Science & Technology at University of Nebraska at Omaha
-* Sean P. Goggins ([@sgoggins](https://github.com/sgoggins)) - Professor, College of Engineering at University of Missouri
-* Georg J.P.
-Link ([@GeorgLink](https://github.com/GeorgLink)) - Open Source Strategist
-* Jon Lloyd, Director of Campaigns at Mozilla Foundation
-* Don Marti

-As well as to the participants of the Early Grade Reading Community of Practice
+Thank you to all the individuals that contributed to and [endorsed](endorsement.md) the standard, as well as well as to the participants of the **Early Grade Reading Community of Practice**.
+We also thank the following organizations: UNICEF, Norway, iSPIRT, Sierra Leone and the DPG Alliance Secretariat.

-**Organizations**

-UNICEF, Norway, iSPIRT, Sierra Leone and the DPG Alliance Secretariat.

 ## :memo: License